Mezcalito/ux-search/README.md

 php bin/console make:search
 ```

-In the case of Meilisearch, you need to specify the name of the index to use, and for Doctrine, the FQCN of the entity to use.
+In the case of Algolia or Meilisearch, you need to specify the name of the index to use, and for Doctrine, the FQCN of the entity to use.

 By default, the name of your search will be the name of your class with the `Search` suffix removed.
 You can change this by specifying a custom name.